Chris-airseed/content-formatting/README.md

 - If tables do not appear, check **console errors** (press `F12` → Console in Chrome/Firefox).
 - If styling does not apply, verify `styles.json` is correctly formatted.

+## Known issues
+- Figures with page breaks in the same line will not be considered figures by pypandoc and the code will not remove the figure caption text.
+Removing the page breaks programatically or replacing with new lines or new paragraphs does not yield the same result as manually hitting enter between an image and a page break (fixes it).

 ## Next Steps

 You can extend this by: